AckerlyXu/heima/articles/azure-resource-manager/best-practices-resource-manager-design-templates.md

 As with the shared resource template, variables are passed to the known configurations template from either:

-* An end user--that is, the parameters sent to the main template.
+* An end user—that is, the parameters sent to the main template.
-* An organization--that is, the variables in the main template that represent internal requirements or policies.
+* An organization—that is, the variables in the main template that represent internal requirements or policies.

 ### Member resources template
 Within a known configuration, one or more member node types are often included.
 For example, with Hadoop you have master nodes and data nodes.
 If you are installing MongoDB, you have data nodes and an arbiter.
 If you are deploying DataStax, you have data nodes and a VM with OpsCenter installed.